heyjianjing/convex_optimization/README.md

 `cvx_18`
 * Frank-Wolfe method as alternative to projeccted gradient descent
-* Norms constraints
+* Norm constraints
-* Convergence of Frank-Wolfe method
+* Convergence of Frank-Wolfe
+* Example: LASSO with Frank-Wolfe